 What is the purpose of the

-callback in Rails models?- Explain how the
+before_createcallback in Rails models?- Explain how the

-callback is used to execute logic before a new record is created in the database in Rails. - Discuss common use cases for
+before_createcallback is used to execute logic before a new record is created in the database in Rails. - Discuss common use cases for

-callbacks, such as generating unique identifiers or setting default attribute values.
+before_createcallbacks, such as generating unique identifiers or setting default attribute values.

 - Explain how the